 Luxury winter wear doesn’t fully exist without having a velvet dress in your closet, at least to me!
 Velvet dresses are a timeless winter capsule wardrobe essential that allows you to enjoy any special luxurious holiday party!

-There are a variety of strategies to clean and care for different kinds of fabric.
+There are a variety of instructions for clothing cleaning differs depending on the type of fabric.
 Velvet is made with so many different components from silk to cotton, nylon, mohair or even wool.
 Thats why it requires special attention.

 More DIY clothing cleaning hacks to read: